 Once application scanned area and detected planes, a user can start placing 3d content.
 There are different interaction patterns, that can be suitable for different situations.

 Manipulate and tips:

 This step is about playing with augmented objects itself.
 In flat UI there are a lot of stable well-know patters, as swipe from the top to update page, and so on.
 In AR it’s like the wild west.
 Apple and Google tried to define some situations.
-But sometimes a case require unique interactions.
+But sometimes a case requires unique interactions.
 It’s critical to introduce them gently.
-Depending on the importance it can be small tip net to the button or almost full page popup.
+Depending on the importance it can be small tip net to the button or almost full-page popup.

 For some applications, AR isn’t the main feature.
 Show object in AR is the only option.
 Apple suggested the icon for consistency.
 But I haven’t noticed it in any application that I tested.
 Also, lists and galleries are the most obvious ways to find a model.

-All his time user spends in camera view.
-There can be various UI components that help interact with AR world.
+All his time a user spends in the camera view.
+There can be various UI components that help interact with the AR world.

 To quickly explain some gestures and concepts to a user I created the collection of icons:

 I hope that this collection will help to create more user-friendly augmented reality mobile applications.